garycunningham89/pands-project/README.md

 - Correctly inputting and learning of the Python programming language used for analysis.
 - Learning, testing and editing code and readme file continuously while rememebering to add sources for newly learned material.
 - Time management and accuracy of outputs.
+- FutureWarning Error with graph outputs in multivariatedataanalysis.py file as follows:

+* C:\Users\Owner\Anaconda3\lib\site-packages\scipy\stats\stats.py:1713: FutureWarning: Using a non-tuple sequence for multidimensional indexing is deprecated; use `arr[tuple(seq)]` instead of `arr[seq]`.
+In the future this will be interpreted as an array index, `arr[np.array(seq)]`, which will result either in an error or a different result.
+* return np.add.reduce(sorted[indexer] * weights, axis=axis) / sumval.
-- FutureWarning Error with graph outputs in graphicaldataanalysis.py file.
-Could not accurate resolution but contributors on StackOverflow have stated similar output error messages.
+Could not find an accurate resolution but contributors on StackOverflow have stated similar output error messages.
 Thankfully it did not affect the flow of the graphs and it seems to be a software issue regarding the packages imported for the outputs used on the machine.

 REFERENCE LIST: